wiseaidev/awesome-python/Chapter_01 : Introduction and Language Syntax.md

 | `\xHx` | insert an hexadecimal value of a character. | `>>> print("\x48i There!")`<br>`Hi There! |
 | `\N{noun}` | insert a charater defined by a noun. | `>>> print('\N{dollar sign}')`<br>$<br>`>>> print('\N{pound sign}')`<br>£ |

-Please refer to [this link](http://www.asciitable.com/) if you want to search for ASCII characters.
+Please refer to [this link](http://www.asciitable.com/) if you want to search for ASCII characters or simply type `man ascii` in your terminal.

 ### 3.4.2  Numeric literals <a name="3.4.2"></a>